 Washing and drying cloths is a frequent routine for every homeowner.
-So it goes without saying, although I will, that you should plan for an optimal space in your home design for a laundry room.
+So it goes without saying, although I will, that you should plan for the best laundry room location in your home design.
+It’s all apart of designing the perfect floor plan.
 Where you choose to place the room and how much space is needed depends on your approach to doing laundry.
 Regional lifestyles can also determine the location of this room as well.
-Regardless of where you decide to put your laundry room, make sure that it fits flawlessly within the design and traffic patterns of your floor plan.
+Regardless of the laundry room location in home designs, make sure that it fits flawlessly within the design and traffic patterns of your floor plan layout.
 Now let’s take a look at where you can design a laundry room location in your home.

 The Basement Laundry

 This area applies to homes that are not on a slab or crawlspace foundation.
 Truthfully speaking, the laundry being located in the basement is largely regional.
-States in the northeast and mid-west typically plan for the laundry to be in the basement.
-The good thing about this is that you have unlimited space to design a nice laundry room.
-There is room to design work stations to sort cloths, pre rinse, launder, iron, and fold.
+States in the northeast and mid-west typically plan for the laundry room location to be in the basement.
+The good thing about this is that you have unlimited space to design a nice laundry work space.
+There is room to design work stations to sort cloths, pre-rinse, launder, iron, and fold.
 Adding a television to the space is icing on the cake.